 Here’s how that happens.
 These days, when you visit many websites, you’ll be asked if you’d like to receive notifications.
 If you don’t decline them or accidentally click and approve them, you’ll start receiving notifications.

 That’s exactly what happened on a visit I made to the website for the Albuquerque Journal a few weeks back.
 Here’s how to control those notifications.
 Open Chrome, click the three-dot menu icon at the top right and choose Settings from the drop-down menu.

-Or, if you’d like to continue to receive some notifications, you can scroll down to your permitted notifications and click the three-dot menu icon.
-Some notifications like those for Gmail and Google Drive can’t be edited.
+Or, if you’d like to continue to receive some notifications, you can scroll down and add sites that are permitted to send notifications.